platformsh/legacy-cli/README.md

-  app:config-get                            View the configuration of an app app:list (apps)                           List apps in the project auth auth:browser-login (login)                Log in to Platform.sh via a browser auth:info                                 Display your account information auth:logout (logout)                      Log out of Platform.sh
+  app:config-get                            View the configuration of an app app:list (apps)                           List apps in the project auth auth:api-token-login                      Log in to Platform.sh using an API token auth:browser-login (login)                Log in to Platform.sh via a browser auth:info                                 Display your account information auth:logout (logout)                      Log out of Platform.sh